-QR codes are extremely versatile and can be printed on business cards, product packaging, billboards, inventory tags, or even t-shirts!
-They can be scanned from your average smartphone and will scan at whatever angle you are holding the device, they are versatile solutions that are a great way to convey information in the modern age.
+QR codes are extremely versatile and can be printed on business cards, product packaging, billboards, inventory tags, or even t-shirts.
+Since they can be scanned from your average smartphone and will scan at whatever angle you are holding the device, they are versatile solutions that are a great way to convey information in the modern age.

-- Text: Load messages onto the QR code that will appear once scanned, great for events or conferences.
+- Text: Load messages onto the QR code that will appear once scanned; great for events or conferences.

-- Email: Add personal or business email addresses that will be added to the user’s contact list after being scanned.
+- Email: Add personal or business email addresses that will be added to the user’s contact details list after being scanned.

-- Other: QR codes are still reliably used in manufacturing and inventory tracking, and QR codes have been used around in the world from gravestones (in Japan) to train tickets (in China) and on coins (by The Royal Dutch Mint).
+- Other: QR codes are still reliably used in manufacturing and inventory tracking, and QR codes have been used around the world from gravestones (in Japan) to train tickets (in China) and on coins (by The Royal Dutch Mint).